Bread & Roses 2025/2

 Houtekiet/Amsab-ISG/Atlas Contact, Antwerp/Ghent/Amsterdam, 2012, 551 p., ill., hardcover

-Belgium is one of the countries with the highest level of trade unionization in the world.
-Six in every ten workers belong to a union (including job seekers and retirees).
-With its one and a half million members, the General Belgian Trade Union Confederation has an exceptionally large impact on social and socio-economic events in our country.
+Belgium is one of the countries with the highest unionization rate in the world.
+Six out of every ten employees are members of a union (including job seekers and retirees).
+With its one and a half million members, the General Belgian Trade Union Confederation has an exceptionally large impact on the social and socio-economic situation in our country.
 This book delves deeper into the history and current social role of the union.

-The first, chronologically conceived part deals with the establishment of a unified socialist trade union in 1897, and traces its evolution to the present day.
-In the second, thematic part, the significance of the ABVV in contemporary society is reconstructed from a historical point of view, and particular emphasis is placed on the role of the socialist trade union in social dialogue, including attention to its influence on social security. .
-This work is the first global study of the history of the socialist trade union.
-It was published on the occasion of the centenary of the ABVV.
+The first, chronologically conceived part covers the creation of a unified socialist trade union in 1897 and outlines its evolution to the present day.
+The second, thematic part reconstructs the significance of the ABVV (General Belgian Trade Union Federation) in contemporary society from a historical perspective, with particular emphasis on the role of the socialist trade union in social dialogue, including its influence on social security.
+This work is the first comprehensive study of the history of the socialist trade union.
+It was published to mark the centenary of the ABVV.

-There is also a French version: A lifetime of solidarity
+There is also a French version: Un siècle de solidarité

 Luc Peiren & Jean-Jacques Missiaen